-If you are a class 12th student then along with preparing for the board exams you also have to deal with a really nagging question, the one that ends up defining your career and that is ‘What to do after 12th standard?’.
-While many students are confused and undecided about what they want to do after 12th, there are students who have already decided about the future career they want to build and the time after 12th class is a good place to start.
+If you are a class 12th student, then along with preparing for the board exams, you also have to deal with a nagging question, the one that ends up defining your career, and that is, “What to do after 12th class?”
+While many students are confused and undecided about what they want to do after 12th, some students have already decided about the future career they want to build, and the time after 12th class is a good place to start.

-In this article, we will in-depth talk about becoming a CA after 12th Board Exams and the whole process.
+In this article, we will have an in-depth discussion about becoming a CA after 12th Board Exams and the whole process.

 What is CA?

-CA or Chartered Accountant is a designation given to an accounting professional who has received certification from a certified organisation that he/she is qualified to take care of the matters related accounting and taxation of a business, like file tax returns, maintain financial records, prepare and review financial reports and documents, audit financial statements and business practices.
-A Chartered Accountant is also qualified to offer consulting services to clients which include companies and individuals.
+CA, or Chartered Accountant, is a designation given to an accounting professional who has received certification from a certified organization that he or she is qualified to take care of matters related to the accounting and taxation of a business, like filing tax returns, maintaining financial records, preparing and reviewing financial reports and documents, and auditing financial statements and business practices.
+A Chartered Accountant is also qualified to offer consulting services to clients, which include companies and individuals.

 Becoming a certified Chartered Accountant requires completing three levels of training designed by the Institute of Chartered Accountants of India.
-The ICAI is a statutory body which regulates and maintains the profession of chartered accountancy in India.
-Under the Scheme of Education and Training, a CA Aspirant can attempt Chartered Accountancy Course either through, Foundation Course Route or Direct Entry Route.
-CA Foundation Course is the entry point or first step into the course of CA after 12th class, while Direct Entry is for those who have finished their Graduation.
+The ICAI is a statutory body that regulates and maintains the profession of chartered accountancy in India.
+Under the Scheme of Education and Training, a CA Aspirant can attempt the Chartered Accountancy Course either through the Foundation Course Route or the Direct Entry Route.
+CA Foundation Course is the entry point or first step into the course of CA after 12th class, while direct entry is for those who have finished their graduation.

 Examinations conducted are:

 - Foundation Examination